-The weather in Japan is complex, with different climatic zones in the north (subarctic) and south (subtropical) due to the country’s long north-south geography.
-Because of the high mountain ranges located in the center of the archipelago, the climate also differs between the Sea of Japan side and the Pacific Ocean side.
-In addition, weather conditions vary depending on the time of year and region due to the influence of air masses generated by the four seasons.
+The standard time zone in Japan is Japan Standard Time [JST] and is nine hours ahead of Greenwich Mean Time [GMT].
+There are no other time zones in Japan, and daylight-saving time is not in effect.
+By the seasonal changes in the temperature and the weather, brings charm every season in Japan.
+Being a north to south long archipelago, the weather in Japan is complex, and the climatic zones differ widely from the north [subarctic] to the south [subtropical].
+The climate also differs from the sides of the high mountain ranges located in the center of the archipelago, the Sea of Japan side and the Pacific Ocean side.
+In addition, the weather conditions vary depending on the time of the year and the region, due to the air masses formed by the seasons.

-The time differences between Japan and various major cities are as follows.
-(Daylight saving has not been taken into account)
+The time differences between Japan and some of the cities around the world are as follows:

 New York | -14 hrs |